Kevin487/one-click-hugo-cms-personal/site/content/products/_index.md

 ---
-title: Our Coffee
+title: Resume
 type: products
 image: /img/products-jumbotron.jpg
-heading: What we offer
+heading: GPA 3.8/4.0 Expected Graduation May 2023
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,